 Music & Chapel Programs

 Children will have the opportunity to experiment and enjoy various forms of music through participation in the music program, taught by a trained and qualified instructor.
-Singing and listening to music, playing different rhythm instruments, dancing and stories are among the opportunities that will be explored by children in the music program.
-Pastor Debbie leads our children in a joyful, age-appropriate service of praise using music, prayer and bible stories.
+Singing and listening to music, playing different rhythm instruments, dancing and stories an=re among the opportunities that will be explored by children in the music program.
+Pastor Debbie leads our children in a joyful, age appropriate service of praise using music, prayer, and Bible stories.

 The MSU approach is a teaching approach that organizes subject matter around unifying themes.
 Each subject area is brought together under the banner of a certain topic, such as bugs, dinosaurs, castles, etc. The topic is then studied in-depth from the perspectives of reading, writing, math, science and other subject areas.
 Teaching thematically helps children make sense of what they are being taught, since content areas are integrated and not made to stand alone.
 Students are able to retain more information when it is not presented as isolated facts, but rather as part of a whole.
 Thematic units encourage the involvement of all students through topics relevant to them.
 Children are able to relate to real-world experiences and build on prior knowledge of a topic.
 Thematic units also help teachers teach to the different learning styles of their students.
 Research conducted by famous child development scientists, such as Piaget, Vygotsky and Bruner, suggest that integrating subject matter across different content areas, such as math and science, engages the whole brain through active and hands-on involvement.
 We believe in using teaching methods that match the way children develop and learn.
 CCDC’s early childhood programs are designed to nurture each child’s social and emotional development while providing learning experiences that enhance development.

 The State of Michigan, Department of Human Services, Bureau of Family Services, licenses the Childcare Program at CCDC.